-The concept of price oscillator make use of two moving averages, one is the shorter period, and another one is the long period, and then difference amongst those is calculated.
+The concept of price oscillator makes use of two moving averages, one is the shorter period, and another one is the long period, and then difference amongst those is calculated.
 Price oscillator describes the areas of oversold and overbought conditions and also to attempt the bearish as well as bullish cost moves.

-The price oscillator is quite similar to MACD, but here the price oscillator makes use of two user specified moving averages.
+The price oscillator is quite similar to MACD, but here the price oscillator makes use of two user-specified moving averages.
 On the other hand, MACD always makes use of 12 or 26-day moving averages, and it also expresses the difference in points.

 - The PPO line

 The PPO line is the result of taking much longer-term EMA and then subtracting it from the shorter EMA.
 Then, the obtained result is divided by the longer EMA and multiplied by 100.
-The most commonly used values are 26days for longer-term EMA and minimum of 12 days for shorter EMA.
+The most commonly used values are 26days for longer-term EMA and a minimum of 12 days for shorter EMA.
 Well, it’s all left to the trader’s choice.

 - The signal line